Piano Sonata (Barber)

-The Piano Sonata in E-flat minor, Op.
-26, by the American composer Samuel Barber, was commissioned for the twenty-fifth anniversary of the League of Composers by American songwriters Irving Berlin and Richard Rodgers.
-Composed from 1947 to 1949, the sonata is in four movements.
-It was first performed by Vladimir Horowitz in December 1949 in Havana, Cuba, followed by performances in Washington, D.C. and New York City in January 1950.
-The sonata is regarded as a cornerstone of American piano literature and one of Barber's most significant achievements.
-Critics hailed it as a defining moment in mid-20th-century music, with The New York Times describing it as the "first sonata truly to come of age by an American composer of this period".
+The Piano Sonata in E♭ minor, Op.
+26, is a four-movement piano sonata by the American composer Samuel Barber.
+Composed between 1947 and 1949, the sonata was commissioned for the twenty-fifth anniversary of the League of Composers by American songwriters Irving Berlin and Richard Rodgers.
+It was first performed by Vladimir Horowitz in December 1949 in Havana, Cuba.
+Upon its premiere, the sonata was met with immediate widespread acclaim, with The New York Times describing it as the "first sonata truly to come of age by an American composer of this period".

-Barber began composing the work in September 1947, completing the first movement later that year.
-However, progress was slow due to his demanding schedule, which included preparations for his ballet Medea and Knoxville: Summer of 1915.
-A planned retreat to the American Academy in Rome to focus on the sonata proved unproductive, as Barber was distracted by the postwar social scene and his interactions with intellectuals, Vatican insiders, and Italian culture.
-Barber returned to the United States in 1948 and completed the second movement by mid-August.
-Initially, Barber envisioned a three-movement work, but after sharing his progress with Horowitz, the pianist suggested a four-movement structure with a "flashy last movement".
-This advice led Barber to compose a virtuosic four-voice fugue as a final movement.
+Barber began composing the work in September 1947, completing the first movement later that year; however, a demanding schedule slowed his progress, and Barber did not complete the sonata until June 1949.
+Initially, Barber envisioned a three-movement work, but feedback from Horowitz led Barber to compose a virtuosic four-voice fugue as a fourth and final movement.
 Horowitz premiered the sonata in Havana, Cuba, on December 9, 1949.
 He followed this premiere with a private performance in New York in early January 1950 attended by prominent composers including Aaron Copland and Gian Carlo Menotti.
-The official US premiere took place at Constitution Hall in Washington, D.C., later that month, followed by a performance at New York's Carnegie Hall.
-The sonata was met with immediate widespread acclaim, and has since been performed and recorded often.
+The public US premiere took place at Constitution Hall in Washington, D.C., later that month, followed by a performance at New York's Carnegie Hall on January 20.

+The sonata, despite being tonally centered in E♭ minor, utilizes heavy chromaticism and modern compositional techniques such as twelve-tone technique.
+Structurally, the sonata adheres to a traditional four-movement design.
+The first movement is in sonata form and its texture integrates several twelve-tone tone rows.
+The second movement is in a five-part rondo form and with a tonal center of G major.
+The third movement, often described as a passacaglia, is tonally centered in B minor and builds its bass ostinatos from twelve-tone rows.
+The finale is a highly virtuosic four-voice fugue that has been considered one of the greatest examples of the fugue in the 20th century.